The best museums in Turin, Italy

 The Egyptian Museum in Turin

-When you buy your ticket, I recommend you get the audio guide, that’s also available in English.
 It is invaluable and will help you make the most of the visit, make sense of what you see and navigate the large collection.
-You can take the full 90 minute tour or a shorter 1 hour tour with the audio guide.

 Palazzo Madama in Turin

-Gorgeous Palazzo Madama in Turin
+The gorgeous Palazzo Madama in Turin

 Right in the central Piazza Castello, close to the Royal Palace, is the palace that was historically used by two queens of the Savoy family, hence the name “Madama”.

-The building houses the Civic Museum of Ancient Art (Museo Civico di Arte Antica), with medieval Renaissance and Baroque works of art.
+It used to be Italy’s first parliament.
+These days it houses a large and impressive collection of decorative arts on the top floor and the Civic Museum of Ancient Art (Museo Civico di Arte Antica), with medieval Renaissance and Baroque works of art.

 I especially loved the Baroque floor, the rooms are just steeped in luxury!